Love-Mumei/Exploratory-Data-Analysis-on-Spotify-2023/README.md

 print("The mean of the Top performing Tracks that favors using the Spotify Chart is ", y) print("The mean of the Top performing Tracks that favors using the Apple Playlist is ", z)
 ```
-### Advanced Analysis
+#### Advanced Analysis
-  - For creating a graph of the mean for each key I first loaded up the data
+  - For creating a graph of the mean for each key, I first loaded up the data
 ```
 #find the means for each key
 key_data = spot_data.groupby('key')['streams'].mean()